ARM-software/arm-trusted-firmware/docs/user-guide.md

 ---------------------------------

-*   Before building Trusted Firmware, the environment variable `CROSS_COMPILE` must point to the Linaro cross compiler:
+*   Before building Trusted Firmware, the environment variable `CROSS_COMPILE` must point to the Linaro cross compiler.

+    For AArch64:

         export CROSS_COMPILE=<path-to-aarch64-gcc>/bin/aarch64-linux-gnu-

+    For AArch32:

+        export CROSS_COMPILE=<path-to-aarch32-gcc>/bin/arm-linux-gnueabihf-

-*   Change to the root directory of the Trusted Firmware source tree and build:
+*   Change to the root directory of the Trusted Firmware source tree and build.

+    For AArch64:

         make PLAT=<platform> all

+    For AArch32:

+        make PLAT=<platform> ARCH=aarch32 AARCH32_SP=sp_min all

    Notes:

     *   If `PLAT` is not specified, `fvp` is assumed by default.
 See the "Summary of build options" for more information on available build options.

+    *   (AArch32 only) Currently only `PLAT=fvp` is supported.
+Please note that AArch32 support for Normal world boot loader (BL33), like U-boot or UEFI, on FVP is not available upstream.
+Hence custom solutions are required to allow Linux boot on FVP.
+The build instructions below assume such a custom boot loader (BL33) is available.

+    *   (AArch32 only) `AARCH32_SP` is the AArch32 EL3 Runtime Software and it
+        corresponds to the BL32 image.
+A minimal `AARCH32_SP`, sp_min, is provided by ARM Trusted Firmware to demonstrate how PSCI Library can be integrated with an AArch32 EL3 Runtime Software.
+Some AArch32 EL3 Runtime Software may include other runtime services, for example Trusted OS services.
+A guide to integrate PSCI library with AArch32 EL3 Runtime Software can be found [here][PSCI Lib Integration].

-    *   The TSP (Test Secure Payload), corresponding to the BL32 image, is not compiled in by default.
+    *   (AArch64 only) The TSP (Test Secure Payload), corresponding to the BL32 image, is not compiled in by default.
 Refer to the "Building the Test Secure Payload" section below.

     *   By default this produces a release version of the build.
 To produce a debug version instead, refer to the "Debugging options" section below.